Interpretable ML for High-Frequency Execution: Introduction

-\section{Literature review}
+\subsection{Literature review}

 The fill probability function estimation is generally carried out using two main classes of methods.
-The first class encompasses survival analysis tools and is applied to financial data in \cite{cho2000probability}, \cite{lo2002econometric}, that carry out empirical analysis of the role played by multiple key market variables.
+The first class encompasses survival analysis tools and is applied to financial data in \citet{cho2000probability, lo2002econometric}, that carry out empirical analysis of the role played by multiple key market variables.
 The second class of estimation procedure encompasses the insertion of hypothetical limit orders and the computation of their first passage time, either using transaction data or the crossing of a reference price.
 First passage time distributions of non-Gaussian dynamics are widely used in the literature and their empirical scaling properties are carefully studied in \cite{perello2011scaling}.
 The tail exponents of the first passage time and empirical time-to-fill and time-to-cancel are analyzed in \cite{eisler2012price} and the authors suggest that the fatter tails observed for the first passage times are explained by cancellations.
 They also provide a simple model that succeeds in capturing the above stylized facts.
 A state dependent model of the fill probability function was proposed in \cite{maglaras2022deep} for which a recurrent neural network was used to compute the fill probability of synthetic limit orders as a function of market features.
-In a more recent work \cite{arroyo2023deep}, the authors develop a deep neural network structure for the estimation of the full survival function.
-They use the right-censored likelihood as a loss function for training and proper scoring rules for model performance assessment. \\
+In a more recent work \citep{arroyo2024deep}, the authors develop a deep neural network structure for the estimation of the full survival function.
+They use the right-censored likelihood as a loss function for training and proper scoring rules for model performance assessment.
+Although they apply the model to market data, the only interpretable features they use are the spread, the volatility and the best queue imbalance.
+They provide a feature importance analysis, but the small number of predictions used for the computation of the Shapley values as well as the use of raw volumes and prices as inputs leads to a lack of interpretability in the results.